Z5T1/culfs/week02/week02.md

 Recording of this week's presentation: https://z5t1.com/culfs/week02.ogv

+The Virtual Machine snapshot taken at the end of this week is called 'Week02'.

 ## Buildscript Repositories

 Other distros maintain repositories of their own buildscripts.
 These can be